opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 <div class=“clearfix”></div>
 ### Filter expression

-3 kinds of filter expression can be used in a `where` clause:
+4 kinds of filter expression can be used in a `where` clause:

 - boolean field filter
 - like filter
 - in filter
+- null filter

 <div class=“clearfix”></div>
 #### Boolean field filter